lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ```typ
 #import lilaq
 ```
-Since Lilaq is a rather flat namespace with many definitions, it is highly recommended *not* to import everything `*` from it into the global scope.
+Since Lilaq has a rather flat namespace with many definitions, it is highly recommended *not* to import everything `*` from it into the global scope.

 ## Getting started